top of page

 Understanding the Theory of Constructed Emotion

-Have you ever stopped to wonder whether the thumping heart of excitement, the sharp sting of anger, or the warm embrace of happiness are emotions that everyone feels the same way?
-According to the theory of constructed emotion, our feelings aren't as universal as we might think.
-They are complex experiences, crafted from a mix of societal cues, psychological processes, and neural activity.
+Have you ever wondered if the thumping heart of excitement, the sharp sting of anger, or the warm embrace of happiness feels the same for everyone?
+According to the theory of constructed emotion, our emotional experiences are unique and shaped by a mix of societal influences, personal psychology, and brain activity.
+This perspective shows how valuable tools like the Emoli Cards can be for diving deeper into our own emotions and understanding their complexities.

 Society's Invisible Hand